Murder of Yvonne Jonsson: Jayamaha's open letter

 On November 14, 2019, shortly after his release from Kuruwita Prison, Jayamaha penned an open letter addressed to the public of Sri Lanka.
 In this letter, Jayamaha deemed his behaviour during his youth a product of his unstable childhood.

 In part of his letter specifically addressed to the Jonsson family, Jayamaha expresses his remorse and grief for having killed Yvonne, and his desire to "keep on trying to make amends".

 Part of Jayamaha's letter is also reserved for addressing societal concerns towards his release.
-He states that his higher education and attainment of a BSc in Economics from the London School of Economics, an MSc in Business from the Open University of Sri Lanka and the approaching completion of his PhD attests to a change in his behaviour.
+He claims that his higher education and attainment of a BSc in Economics from the London School of Economics, an MSc in Business from the Open University of Sri Lanka and the approaching completion of his PhD attests to his successful rehabilitation.

-Jayamaha closed his letter with a brief timeline of his incarceration, as well as a plea to give him a second chance.
+Jayamaha closed his letter with a brief timeline of his incarceration.

 Reactions and controversy

-The presidential pardon was deemed "an illegal and unjustifiable move by President Maithripala Sirisena" by JVP leader and presidential candidate Anura Kumara Dissanayake.

-2019 presidential candidate Sajith Premadasa promised to overturn the pardon if elected.
+Janatha Vimukthi Peramuna leader and presidential candidate Anura Kumara Dissanayake deemed the pardon "an illegal and unjustifiable move by President Maithripala Sirisena".
+Presidential candidate Sajith Premadasa promised to overturn the pardon if elected.

-The President's Media Unit also claimed that Reverend Raymond Wickramasinghe, the Bishop of Galle, had written to endorse the pardon for Jayamaha.
-On November 11, 2019, Reverend Wickramasinghe issued a statement in which he clarified the endorsement, made a few years prior to the pardon, had advocated for the general rehabilitation of prisoners and did not specifically mention Jayamaha.

-Yvonne's sister, Caroline Jonsson, has publicly spoken out against the pardon, noting that Jayamaha "shows no remorse".
+Yvonne's sister Caroline has publicly spoken out against the pardon, noting that Jayamaha "shows no remorse".